Back to prior page

 Bethesda, Maryland 20814

-Nell O'Day is remembered by western film fans as the spunky and hard riding heroine to Johnny Mack Brown during his Universal series of the early 1940s.
+Nell O'Day is remembered by western film fans as the spunky and hard riding heroine to Johnny Mack Brown during his early 1940s westerns for Universal.

 She was born in Prairie Hill, Limestone County, Texas in 1909 to Edward E. Roach and Mildred Livonia McClellan.

 At the time of the 1910 census, newborn daughter "Nellie" and her family were living in a hotel or boarding house in Justice Precinct 2, Trinity County, Texas.
-A few years later, the family moved to California and she attended Fairfax High School in Los Angeles (other notable Fairfax students included Carole Lombard and Sally Eilers).
+A few years later, the family moved to California and she attended Fairfax High School in Los Angeles (other notable Fairfax students who wound up in movies include Carole Lombard and Sally Eilers).

-In the late 1920s, Nell Roach had become "Nell O'Day" and was touring with a singing and dancing act featuring herself and the Tommy Atkins Sextet.
-Newspapers as well as Variety and other tradezines have them playing Chicago, New York, Omaha, St. Louis, Detroit, Dallas, Iowa, Wisconsin, Connecticut, many other locales.
+In the late 1920s, Nell Roach had become "Nell O'Day" and toured with a singing and dancing act featuring herself and the Tommy Atkins Sextet.
+Newspapers as well as Variety and other trade publications have them playing Chicago, New York, Omaha, St. Louis, Detroit, Dallas, Iowa, Wisconsin, Connecticut, many other locales.
 Nell and the sextet were among the novelty acts included in the musical extravaganza KING OF JAZZ (Universal, 1930) which featured Paul Whiteman and his orchestra.

 Nell hit the trail and free lanced.
 She had the female lead in the cliffhanger PERILS OF THE ROYAL MOUNTED (Columbia, 1942) which starred Robert Stevens (Robert Kellard).
 And there were a few B westerns with Tim Holt at RKO, Republic's Three Mesquiteers, and Monogram's Range Busters.
 Her movie career ended with two of the Texas Rangers trio westerns at Producers Releasing Corporation (PRC) which were released in late 1943.